Geonkick-Synthesizer/geonkick/README.md

 Get VST3 SDK than build Geonkick VST3 plugin:

         mkdir geonkick/build
         cd geonkick/build
         cmake -DVST3_SDK_PATH=<full system path to VST3 SDK folder> ../
         make
         make install

+##### Building on Windows

+To build on Windows, you need to install MSYS2/UCRT64 and follow the same steps as mentioned above.
+Alternatively, you can refer to the 'Building' step in the file .github/workflows/windows.yml of Geonkick repository.

-#### Packages
+##### Packages or Binaries

-Geonkick can be found in the repository of ArchLinux, OpenSUSE, Fedora , Manjaro, FreeBSD, KXStudio and Ubuntu Studio.
+Geonkick can be found in the repositories of Arch Linux, openSUSE, Fedora, Manjaro, FreeBSD, KXStudio, and Ubuntu Studio.

+Additionally, binareis/installer are attached as artifacts to the repository release notes or pipelines that generate builds from the main branch.
+It is recommended to use release tag artifacts only.

 ##### Packaging